Blog

 4.)
 Ill-Defined Value Proposition:

 Establishing your value proposition early in the sale is absolutely critical.
-Yet when we record calls and listen back to them a lot of inside sales reps aren’t accurately defining the current value proposition as communicated on the website or by marketing.
-There’s up to seven or eight different value propositions spoken about in one day even though people are essentially talking about the same type of thing.
+Yet when we record calls and listen back to them, a lot of inside sales reps aren’t accurately defining the current value proposition, as communicated on the website or by marketing.
+We’ve seen examples of up to seven or eight different value propositions spoken about in one day, even though people are essentially talking about the same type of thing.

 It’s crucial that you look at your value proposition and make it really simple for everyone to understand and be able to put it across well, from graduate to the most experienced team member.

-If you’d like to learn more about how we’ve helped 100’s of inside sales teams overcome their challenges, give us a call on 020 7043 1582 or fill out this short form and we’ll get in touch.
+If you’d like to learn more about how we’ve helped 100’s of inside sales teams overcome their challenges, fill out this short form and we’ll get in touch.

 Got a comment?